-'''

 outfile[,listfile]=infile1[,infile2,...,infilen]

-'''

 For a complete description of file specifications, see Section 1.2.
-As an alternative to the use of file specification, you can use an indirect command file as described in Section 1.3.2.2.
-LBR will not accept nested indirect command files.
+As an alternative to using file specifications, you can use an indirect command file, as described in Section 1.3.2.2.
+However, LBR does not accept nested indirect command files.